 - The Wholly Family (2011)

 The available commentaries that contain ranked lists of Gilliam's films include some personal choices:

-Box Office Mojo); there is a combined score from multiple sources (Ultimate Movie Rankings; and the Top 10 Films site does not rank three of the films.
+Box Office Mojo); there is a combined score from multiple sources (Ultimate Movie Rankings); plus the Top 10 Films site, which does not rank three of the films.
 I will ignore these latter three lists, since they are not directly comparable to the other lists.

 Few commentators have included the short films in their discussion, and so I will start my analysis with the two sources who have done so.
 Here is a time-course graph of the 17 films as ranked independently by both IndieWire and IMDB.